dotnet/docs/docs/csharp/tutorials/inheritance.md

   The first constructor uses the [this](../language-reference/keywords/this.md) keyword to call the other constructor.
 This is a common pattern in defining constructors; constructors with fewer parameters provide default values when calling the constructor with the greatest number of parameters.

   The second constructor uses the [base](../language-reference/keywords/base.md) keyword to pass the title and publisher name to the base class constructor.
-A derived class constructor should always call a constructor of its base class.
 If you don't make an explicit call to a base class constructor in your source code, the C# compiler automatically supplies a call to the base class' default or parameterless constructor.

 - A read-only `ISBN` property, which returns the `Book` object's International Standard Book Number, a unique 10- or 13-digit number.
 The ISBN is supplied as an argument to one of the `Book` constructors and is stored in the private `id` field.